 J. AUBREY KIRBY (1932-)

 1964 - The J. Aubrey and Nancy Kirby House I, 1110 Yorkshire Road, Winston-Salem.
-A traditional house designed to be marketable, just in case his newly-formed architecture firm didn't make it.
-Not to worry, however, because Kirby was very successful and built himself a much larger house in 1971, below.
+An intentionally conservative house designed to be marketable, just in case his newly-formed architecture firm didn't make it.
+Not to worry, however, because Kirby was successful and built a much larger house in 1971, below.
 Has been sold several times.
 As of 2012 owned by Mary and Michael Friedman.

 1971 - The J. Aubrey and Nancy Kirby House II, 460 Archer Road, Winston-Salem NC.
 Commissioned 1970.
 Kirby turned a portion of the house into an office, 454 Archer with its own entrance and address.
 Sold in 2013 to Christina M. Sigur.